A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 For some individuals who have reacted poorly to ABA, it leaves a lasting mark.
 Being conditioned to act counter to deeply held internal feelings has resulted in something like PTSD for some.
 Others, with a memory of constantly being reminded they were different and always being watched for out-of-band behaviors, experience depression and low self-esteem.
 Ironically, some even feel that it is the legacy of their ABA treatment that creates difficulties in communicating and forming relationships in their adult years.

-For these people, typical ASD behaviors like stimming, lack of communication, or failing to make eye-contact aren’t problems—they are simply part of who they are.
+For these people, typical ASD behaviors like stimming, lack of communication, or failing to make eye contact aren’t problems at all.
+They are simply part of who they are.
 A therapy that actively suppresses those behaviors can feel like it’s trying to extinguish a normal part of themselves.

 Of course, this isn’t what any ABA therapist is aiming for.
 It can be distressing to learn that your patients come away from their treatment with these feelings.
 But due in part to the unique state of ASD as a disorder primarily diagnosed and treated at young ages, this sort of delayed feedback may be inevitable.